 - Have an appreciation of the bookkeeping system in an IT framework

 - Be able to prepare a trial balance

 - Framework of Accounting

 - Definitions – Income, expenditure, capital, assets and liability

 - Accrual Framework

 - Bookkeeping in an IT Framework

 This course has been modified for online delivery.
-It is a four and a half hour online course that will be delivered over two sessions (10:00am – 12:30pm and 1:30pm to 3:30pm).
+It is an online course that will be delivered over two sessions (am and pm) over one day.
 It will be remotely delivered through MS Teams and facilitated by subject matter experts.

 Scheduled Dates* include:

 - 27 January 2021